-The gathering and assessing of information in case of alleged scientific misconduct can be extremely difficult.
+The gathering and assessing of information in case of alleged research misconduct can be extremely difficult.
 Confidentiality is essential to protect the academic and professional reputations of those involved, as well as the interest of the public and of anyone who might be harmed by the alleged misconduct.
-Every attempt should be made to assure that any inquiry or investigation is done in a timely, fair, objective and thorough manner.
+Every attempt should be made to assure that any inquiry or investigation is done in a timely, fair, objective, competentand thorough manner.
 In the course of conducting inquiries or investigations, the following provisions are applicable.

 Expert assistance, including from outside the university, should be sought as necessary to conduct a thorough and authoritative evaluation of all evidence.